 The NWIFCA district hosts large numbers of recreational sea anglers who enjoy the benefits of the varying coastal conditions.
-The district covers the whole of the North West coast of England, covering around 1,200 km of coastline and extends out to the six nautical mile boundary.
+The district covers the whole of the North West coast of England, covering around 1,000km of coastline and extends out to the six nautical mile boundary.

 Historically, the Sea Fisheries Committees that came before the IFCAs were under no obligation to assess or manage recreational fishing.
 Now, under the Marine and Coastal Access Act (2009), NWIFCA has a legislative duty to seek to ensure the sustainable exploitation of sea fisheries resources as well as balancing the social and economic benefits of this exploitation.
 The term “sea fisheries resources” means any plants or animals that live in the sea excluding migratory fish and freshwater fish (including salmon, trout, eels, lampreys, smelt, and shad).

 NWIFCA recognises that anglers hold a wealth of knowledge and data on fish stocks.
-We want to engage with recreational sea anglers of all descriptions and have produced our Recreational Sea Angling Strategy to facilitate and develop positive engagement.
+NWIFCA wants to engage with recreational sea anglers of all descriptions and has produced our Recreational Sea Angling Strategy to facilitate and develop positive engagement.
 The Strategy is designed as a working document that will evolve over time, developing a dialogue with sea anglers and incorporating input and feedback we get from the sector.

 Minimum Fish Sizes and Byelaws

 There are a range of minimum landing sizes for various species.
-These are commonly referred to as minimum conservation reference sizes (MCRSs).
-A full list of the MCRSs for the district can be seen on our minimum landing sizes page.
-Different rules may also apply depending on where you are angling in the district.
-Foul hooking is prohibited throughout the district under a specific NWIFCA byelaw.
-Please speak with your local IFCO or contact your local office for advice.
+These are commonly referred to as minimum conservation reference sizes or MCRS for short.
+A full list of the minimum landing sizes for the NWIFCA district can be seen on the minimum landing sizes page.
+Different rules may also apply depending on where you are angling in the NWIFCA district.
+Foul hooking is prohibited throughout the district under NWIFCA Byelaws.
+Please speak with your local IFCO or contact the office for advice.

 The Angling Trust has its own minimum fish size guidance and they often state sizes larger than those legally required, representing the conservation mindedness of many anglers.
 Their guidance can be found on their website.
-The Marine Management Organisation (MMO) has a national webpage with information on MCRSs for fish and shellfish.
+The Marine Management Organisation (MMO) has a national webpage with information on Minimum Conservation Reference Sizes for fish and shellfish.

 Bass Nursery Areas